 Conference Funding Guidelines

 All conference and travel funded by SGA must benefit the student body.
 It is the responsibility of RSOs requesting funding for conferences to show how a conference will benefit the student body.

+RSO should seek competitive hotel and travel rates.
+Under no circumstances shall the SGA allocate more than the state per diem for travel or hotels.
+Conference funding shall not exceed $7,000 per conference.

-Except in unusual situations, RSOs will be considered for conference funding only once during the fiscal year (July 1 – June 30)
+Except in unusual situations, RSOs will be considered for conference funding only once during the fiscal year (July 1 – June 30).

-Up to four students will be funded to attend the same conference, unless the SFC feels it is necessary to send more, or less, or the RSO proves a valid point.

-To receive conference funding for more than four students will require a 2/3 vote of the SFC, approval of the SGA Treasurer and a 2/3 majority vote by the Student Senate.
+The SGA may fund a maximum of four (4) students to attend a conference unless the RSO is a council organization.
+Council organizations include: IFC, CPC and SCC.
+Council organizations may send up to seven (7) students to a conference.
+RSOs that fall under one of the council organizations may not receive conference funding.

+The NPHC council will not receive conference funding but instead a total of $7000 will be evenly distributed amongst the NPHC organizations to use for conference funding.
+All SGA policies still apply.

-Conference funding is intended to travel within the continental United States.
+Conference funding is intended for travel within the continental United States.
 The SFC is not permitted to approve funding for travel outside of this boundary.
 RSOs wishing to travel to Alaska, Hawaii, or to travel abroad must seek the approval of the Student Senate.

 Conference funding cannot be used for participants who wish to attend a conference as part of their job search or to undertake job interviews.